utkuturk/utkuturk/README.md

 ### Hi there 👋

+Hi, I am Utku Türk, PhD student in [the Department of Linguistics][departmentumd], [University of Maryland, College Park][umd] under the supervision of [Colin Phillips][colin] and [Ellen Lau][ellen].

-Hi, I am Utku Türk.
-I am an MA student in [the Department of Linguistics][department], [Boğaziçi University][uni] under the supervision of [Pavel Logačev][pavel].
-I mainly work in agrement attraction in Turkish.
-Currently, I focus on the effects of response bias in agreement attraction and whether or not everyone is affected uniformly by the bias-related manipulations.
+I completed my MA in [the Department of Linguistics][department], [Boğaziçi University][uni] where I also worked as Graduate Research and Teaching Assistant.
+My MA thesis supervised by [Pavel Logačev][pavel] is about agrement attraction effects in Turkish, focusing on the effects of response bias in agreement attraction and whether or not everyone is affected uniformly by the bias-related manipulations.
+Moreover, I also investigated the effects of case ambiguity, register, and task dependencies.
 You can also check my [CV][cv]!

-In my department, I also work as a Research/Teaching assistant.
-My responsibilities included TA'ing classes, working in projects within the department, and help the department in administrative issues.

 I am interested in morphology and its interaction with semantics and phonology.
 I was lucky to join [Pavel Caha][caha] at [Masaryk University][mas] to work on various topics including Turkish case syncretism, augmentatives, and suspended affixation.